GenericMappingTools/gmt/doc/rst/source/makecpt.rst

 .. _-Z:

 **-Z**
-    Creates a continuous CPT file [Default is discontinuous, i.e., constant colors for each interval].
+    Creates a continuous CPT [Default is discontinuous, i.e., constant colors for each interval].

 .. include:: explain_help.rst_